Account

 If your landlord files for bankruptcy, then they might be trying to prevent foreclosure on the property where you live.
 In that situation, you might need to change where you make your payments, but your lease should still remain effective.
 Ultimately, communicating with your landlord is very important in this scenario, but you may want to confirm what they tell you with your own lawyer.

 You might eventually need to enter a Lease Amendment with the property's new owner, whether that is a bank or third party.
-In many cases, you can simply amend the lease to state who owns the property now and where rent payments should be sent without changing other lease terms.
+In many cases, you can simply update (or "amend") the lease to state who owns the property now and where rent payments should be sent without changing other lease terms.

 Both evictions and foreclosures can be very daunting because they are complicated and affect your home.
-To learn more about your rights and options if you are facing eviction or foreclosure, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+To learn more about your rights and options if you are facing eviction or foreclosure, reaching out to a Rocket Legal Pro™ is an easy and reliable way to get affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.